Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Mapping Experimental Data to the Geometric Chart

 For sinusoidal driving in a harmonic trap, force geometry is controlled by the driving strength together with the relative phase between the imposed drive and the particle response.
 While this phase lag is not reported as an independent experimental observable, the large ratio $\gamma\omega/k$ at the experimental frequency implies a substantial lag characteristic of high-frequency microrheological probing.

-As a result, despite the large driving strength, the experiment operates in a regime of strong entropy production and weak force alignment, rather than one optimized for energetic transduction.
-This positioning is reflected geometrically in the chart by the experimental operating point at fixed $Q$.
+As a result, despite the large driving strength, the experiment is consistent with a strongly driven regime with limited force alignment, rather than one evidently optimized for energetic transduction.
+This behavior is reflected geometrically in the chart by the experimental operating point at fixed $Q$.